divine-ray/Servilia/Structure/Generator Snippets.md

 # Locations
 ## Towns and Cities
 - Greenhome: A two-storey stone-walled building which has been completely overgrown by flowering vines, with scale-like leaves and thorny, writhing branches.
 It is the home of Nina, a young green dragon sage.
+-
 - The Earth Shrine: A wondrous monolith of precious stone, said to hold the ruby heart of the world.
+On every full moon, dew hued in the colour of that moon condenses on it.
+Local folks say it is crying.
 - The ruins of a seven-sided tower, which appears restored upon the night of the new moon.

-- The Dragon Pottery: The workshop of a female dwarf potter named Gela, built within a large dragon kiln.
-Gela spends several months filling the shop with thrown pots, then bricks in the door and spends several days firing it.
-The opening of the fired kiln is a local festival.

 >The Gallows Tree: A long-dead ironwood tree, said to be haunted by the ghosts of the thieves and murderers which once hung from it.
 >	THIS FOR THE TWO HANGMEN